 Wendy Vaulton, Senior Researcher- Wendy has been with the Center for Reading Recovery for five years.
 She leads the Center’s research and evaluation activities.
 Wendy has more than 15 years of experience working with community and school-based stakeholders to help them use data effectively for program improvement.

-Kelly Adams, Academic and Faculty Coordinator, Reading & Recovery, Graduate Online Courses, Adjunct Faculty Hiring- Kelly has been a member of the staff for nearly 16 years.
+Kelly Adams, Academic and Faculty Coordinator, Reading & Recovery, Graduate On-Campus Courses, Graduate Online Courses, and Adjunct Faculty Hiring- Kelly has been a member of the staff for nearly 16 years.
 In her previous life, she used to teach 2nd grade in Texas where she served as the primary grades ELA Coordinator for her school.
 At the Center, she works on Reading Recovery, online courses, graduate courses, and adjunct faculty hiring.
 In her spare time, Kelly enjoys baking, watercolor painting, modern calligraphy, and exercising.

 Melissa Fasten, Senior Program Manager, Literacy Collaborative, School Leaders, Effective Literacy Coach and Team Training- Melissa has been a member of the Center for over 5 years.
 Her role includes planning for and talking with prospective districts about designing their school improvement model through Literacy Collaborative, What Every School Leader Needs to Know About Effective Teaching and Teacher Leadership, and or the Literacy Leadership Team Institute.
 Outside of the office, Melissa enjoys relaxing in the Boston Common during the summer months with her two children and husband.

-Amanda Bedford, Project Coordinator, Literacy Collaborative, School Leaders, Team Training- Amanda has been working for the CRRLC for two years and enjoys working closely with the faculty and coaches in the Literacy Collaborative alongside Melissa and Julie.
+Amanda Bedford, Project Coordinator, Literacy Collaborative, Effective Literacy Coach, and Team Training- Amanda has been working for the CRRLC for two years and enjoys working closely with the faculty and coaches in the Literacy Collaborative alongside Melissa and Julie.
 In her spare time, Amanda is deeply involved in local community theatre: she performs onstage and sits on the Board of Directors as the Vice President of The Footlight Club, America’s Oldest Community Theater.
 She also enjoys reading and drinking tea voraciously.

-Julie Travers, Project Coordinator, Literacy Coach, Tech, Supplies, Curriculum- Julie has worked at the Center for a year, where she assists with Literacy Collaborative, Team Training, and School Leaders, as well as to support Irene Fountas.
+Julie Travers, Project Manager, Leveled Literacy Intervention and Onsite PD- Julie has worked at the Center for a year, where she assists with Leveled Literacy Intervention, and onsite PD trainings.
 She loves books and visiting libraries and museums as well as the outdoors, including running, hiking, and camping.